JonasRSV/pynn/README.md

 ---

-A NN library written with only numpy and halo for progress bar
+A NN library written with numpy and halo for the progress bar.

 ## Installation
 ---